futuregrid/manual/doc/source/plan.rst

         need just one chapter on ssh keys and not 5 as in the previous manual because the authors of the chapter did not consolidate between each other
+    #.
+Make sure to work with the software teams tight delivery schedule
+    #. be done with this by July 15th

 Tasks:
     * introduction to how to build the documentation (Gregor, Fugang,